sa2c/RSE-handbook/content/docs/communications/twitter.md

 - Blog posts
 - Talks
 - Conferences and workshops
-- Any public outputs — papers, published code _etc._
+- Any public outputs, papers, published code, _etc._

 Please refer to the ``SA2C Social Media Policy`` when making posts.